EricRen411/ericren411.github.io/Chrysalis.md

 &emsp; She reached out and laid a hand on top.
 Nothing happened.
 &emsp; “Hi,” she said.
 “Hi Chrysalis… I’m Stephanie.”
 Still, nothing happened.
 &emsp; “I’m here to talk to you,” she continued.
 “Because I think I’m supposed to and Anjelica won’t answer more of my questions unless I do.
 I… can you hear me?
 Am I—"
-&emsp; <Hello, Stephanie>, said the Chrysalis.
+&emsp; &lt;Hello, Stephanie&rt;, said the Chrysalis.
 It spoke directly in her mind, and Stephanie stiffened, nearly letting her hand go.
 All of a sudden, she really needed to pee.
-&emsp; <Apologies>. it said again. <I scared you.>.
+&emsp; &lt;Apologies&rt;. it said again. &lt;I scared you.&rt;.
 Its voice was breathy, like that of a library patron still deciding whether to whisper.
 Eerily melodic, it made Stephanie imagine that, in the Chrysalis, there were four people talking and one person singing along with them.
 &emsp; “No, not at all,” said Stephanie.
 “You’re all good.”
-&emsp; <I’m glad you’re finally coming to terms.>
+&emsp; &lt;I’m glad you’re finally coming to terms.&rt;
 &emsp; “Have I?” said Stephanie.
 “What exactly have I supposedly come to terms with?”
-&emsp; <Your lies.>, said the Chrysalis. <Your avoidance of your problems>.
+&emsp; &lt;Your lies.&rt;, said the Chrysalis. &lt;Your avoidance of your problems&rt;.
 &emsp; “Yeah,” said Stephanie.
 “Well, what about those things?
 Listen, can I ask you something?
 What are you, anyway?”
-&emsp; <I’m you>, the Chrysalis said.
+&emsp; &lt;I’m you&rt;, the Chrysalis said.
 &emsp; “You’re an oblate spheroid of questionably biological matter with telepathic powers and curious optical properties.”
-&emsp; <Mm.
+&emsp; &lt;Mm.
 I spoke imprecisely.
-I’m obviously not a twenty-year-old human female, but I refract parts of your identity through a lens meant to help you accept things within you that you can’t, or won’t, reach for alone. >
+I’m obviously not a twenty-year-old human female, but I refract parts of your identity through a lens meant to help you accept things within you that you can’t, or won’t, reach for alone. &rt;
 &emsp; “Okay, so what is it inside me that you’re refracting that I won’t reach for alone?”
-&emsp; <What is it that you think?>
+&emsp; &lt;What is it that you think?&rt;
 &emsp; “Tch,” said Stephanie.
 “This is just like therapy all over again.”
 Exhaling forcefully, she ran the hand not on the Chrysalis through her brown curls.
 &emsp; “The fact that I can’t bring myself to tell my mom where I actually am,” she said.
 “Which, really, is a specific instance of the general fear that I’m not doing or being what it is that I’m supposed to be doing and being.”
 She paused.
-&emsp; <You have more to say.>
+&emsp; &lt;You have more to say.&rt;
 &emsp; “But really, I’ve known about this since I was, like, 12,” she continued.
 “It’s been kind of obvious when I think about myself, and honestly a pretty goddamn textbook problem.
 Do I really need the Chrysalis to get over it?
 I get by on my own.”
-&emsp; <You’ve lied to her about what state you’ve been in for the past two months.
-She thinks you’re twelve hundred miles away from where you really are.>
+&emsp; &lt;You’ve lied to her about what state you’ve been in for the past two months.
+She thinks you’re twelve hundred miles away from where you really are.&rt;
 &emsp; “Yeah, and so what?
 Why does she need to know?
 How is it any of her business?”
-&emsp; <And when the summer ends?>
+&emsp; &lt;And when the summer ends?&rt;
 &emsp; “We’ll cross that damn bridge when it comes to it.
 More excuses, or something.
 Hell, Maybe I’ve found my calling in traveling youth evangelism and won’t be coming home for another two years.”
 She took a deep breath.
 “Hell, maybe I just ghost her and never deal with it at all.
 Fuck her anyway.
 I don’t care about her.”
-&emsp; <Stop living in fantasies, Stephanie.>
+&emsp; &lt;Stop living in fantasies, Stephanie.&rt;
 &emsp; “What, what’s fantasy about it?
 I get my PhD alone and become a badass data scientist, all by myself.
 All by myself, with no parents and no siblings and no family at all.
 Surely, I can do that.”
 &emsp; The Chrysalis said nothing.
 The silence grew long and pregnant, and eventually Stephanie focused on the rays of light flickering across the shimmering brown surface.
 The top of the Chrysalis rose and fell peacefully under her palm, and soon Stephanie realized how quickly she’d been breathing and how tense her shoulders were.
 She let muscles slacken and her lungs slow, feeling the undulation beneath her fingers, and suddenly felt tears behind her eyes, threatening to burst from her tear ducts and drip down onto the floor in front of her.
 &emsp; “Surely,” she whispered.